-A recent study conducted by the National Literacy Trust, found that young people who are enjoy reading show greater reading proficiency, vocabulary development, text comprehension and grammar accuracy, proficiency in mathematics and learning in general.
+A recent study conducted by the National Literacy Trust, found that young people who enjoy reading show greater reading proficiency, vocabulary development, text comprehension and grammar accuracy, proficiency in mathematics, and learning in general.

 Researchers at the University of California, Berkeley, have found that books expose children to up to 50% more words than prime time TV.
 As well as volume of words, children are more likely to be exposed to rarer words if they read instead of watch.
 Importantly, the researchers go on to explain how exposure to higher levels of vocabulary help children gain more knowledge and perform better in exams.

 READING TO BOOST YOUR BRAIN POWER

 It has been suggested that “reading is to the brain what exercise is to the body”.
 Not only does reading have the ability to help you become more intelligent, but it can also grow your brain’s functionality.
 It has been found that regular reading has the power to improve memory retention, brain function and stem the decline of mental ageing by 32% in later life.